Take action today. Call our experts at: phone icon1-800-522-5221

 Military Benefits

-The Department of Veteran Affairs (VA) Caregiver Support Program (CSP) offers services to Veterans enrolled in the VA healthcare system and their caregivers.
-The program’s mission is to promote the health and well-being of caregivers who care for our Nation’s Veterans.
-The mission is carried out through two programs that offer various levels of education, resources, support, and services.
+The Department of Veteran Affairs (VA) Caregiver Support Program (CSP) offers services to Veterans enrolled in the VA Health Care system and their caregivers.
+The program promotes the health and well-being of caregivers who care for our Nation’s Veterans — a mission carried out through two programs offering various levels of education, resources, support, and services.

 PGCSS provides services and referrals for available resources to caregivers of Veterans with specific needs.
-For a caregiver to be eligible to participate, the Veteran must require care for one or more activities of daily living or need supervision or protection for symptoms or residuals of neurological impairment or impairment from injury.
-The caregiver does not have to be a familial relation of the Veteran and will be referred to as a General Caregiver.
+For a caregiver to be eligible to participate, the Veteran must either require care for one or more activities of daily living or need supervision or protection for symptoms or residuals of neurological impairment or impairment from injury.
+The caregiver does not have to be a familial relation of or even live with the Veteran.

 PGCSS General Caregivers may have access to: